jonreid/ViewControllerPresentationSpy/README.md

 ### Can I see some examples?

-See the sample app.
-Run it on both phone & pad to see what it does, then read the ViewController tests.
+See the sample apps.
+Run them on both phone & pad to see what they do, then read the ViewController tests.

 ## Adding it to your project